mx1001/hardops_manual/docs/faq.md

 # How do I find my cutters?

 All cutters are placed in the cutters collection.
+In the below example I could always go to collection 2 "cutters" with 2 and press alt + H to see all the cutters.

 ![faq](img/faq/f45.gif)